idleberg/atom-atomizr/README.md

 ## Usage

+This plugin works on active views only, so start by opening a Sublime text completion or an Atom snippet.

-There are three basic commands available to start conversion, each available from the Command Palette or the Packages menu.
+There are four basic commands available to start conversion, each available from the Command Palette and the Packages menu.

 * Automatic conversion
 * Convert Sublime Text to Atom
 * Convert Atom to Sublime Text
 * Convert Atom snippet format

-A shortcut to automatic conversion is also available in the context menu.
+A shortcut for automatic conversion is also available in the context menu.

 ### Keyboard Shortcuts